DarkFlyper/OLD-Recon-Bolt/README.md

 Unfortunately, this app needs your Riot username and password to function, but of course you can view the code yourself to check its safety, and the password is stored in the keychain rather than as plaintext.

+## Discord

+I've created a Discord server for this app!
+Feel free to [join the server](https://discord.gg/bwENMNRqNa) if you'd like to discuss it :)

 ## TestFlight

 I've uploaded a build of the app to Apple and they approved it for beta testing!
 [Here's the link](https://testflight.apple.com/join/M1e2dgxj) to join the beta :)